-In accordance with section 403.067(7)(c)6. and (7)(d)3., F.S., agricultural records relating to processes or methods of production, costs of production, profits, other financial information, or nitrogen and phosphorus fertilizer application records collected during implementation verification held by the Department are confidential and exempt from disclosure.
+In accordance with section 403.067(7)(c)6., F.S., agricultural records relating to processes or methods of production, costs of production, profits, other financial information, or N and P fertilizer application records collected by the Department during implementation verification are confidential and exempt from disclosure.
 Any such claim must be asserted at the time of submission by stamping the words "confidential and exempt information" on each page containing such information so the Department may handle them appropriately.